Stay up to date

 Many compliance standards focus on protecting individual personal information and sensitive data in a world rife with cyber-attacks and data breaches.
 Now, companies need to make their systems immune to digital intrusion and prepared to reduce the attack surface for strong information security measures around private information.

-Data breaches are becoming a norm through the more and more rapid transition of physical businesses to online businesses and more online activities.
-Each day we come across the news of cyber attacks resulting in sensitive data breaches and sensitive information posted on the DarkWeb portals or hackers forums.
+Data breaches are becoming a norm through the rapid transition of physical businesses to online businesses and more online activities.
+Each day we come across the news of cyber attacks resulting in sensitive data breaches and sensitive information posted on the DarkWeb portals or hackers’ forums.

 This blog post covers the basics of a data breach, along with the impact and the most famous examples.
-But before we dive into data breaches happening in today’s world, we must know about what data breaches are and how many different types there are.
+But before we dive into data breaches happening in today’s world, we must know what data breaches are and how many different types there are.
+Some of the reasoning in this topic stems from our experiences during risk findings from penetration testing and other security assessments.

 What is a data security breach?